 With the increasing pace of technological advancements, many professional workers are now able to work away from the office using laptops.
-Remote work can be anywhere from one day a week, to never needing to set foot in the office.
+Remote work in Australia can be anywhere from one day a week, to never needing to set foot in the office.
 Not having to deal with the commute everyday can make a massive difference to your energy levels, productivity and general wellbeing.

 Make sure you think about how remote working could work for you before you discuss the possibility with your employer.
 Remote working is a great flexible working practice, but it requires some forethought.
 Having an appropriate office setup, managing workloads and expectations and keeping in touch with your teammates all require some extra effort to make it work.

 Another ever more popular flexible work arrangement is the job share.
 Changing a full-time role into to part-time roles provides a range of benefits to both employee and employer.
 If this type of arrangement works for you financially, it can be a great way to restore some balance and higher levels of well-being in your life.

 Working in a role with some flexibility isn’t just about more time at home or being less tired.
 Employees that take advantage of flexible work arrangements can be healthier, less stressed and more engaged at work.

 Talk to your employer about flexible work arrangements

 There are a variety of other flexible working practices that your employer may offer.
 Extra paid leave, paid volunteering days or flexible dress codes are just a few examples.
 Many businesses are now looking at how they can show their employees that they are valued and appreciated.